Infanta

 is both informative and respectful of the work.
 We are then treated to

-a single page artist's statement entitled 'The Mirror of the Psyche' followed by
+page artist's statement entitled 'The Mirror of the Psyche' followed by

 over 100 stunning monochromatic images, made between 1988 and 1994.
 These